mikaelho/pythonista-webview/README.md

 * Set `no_cache` to `True` to skip the local cache, default is `False`
 * Set `timeout` to a specific timeout value, default is 10 (seconds)

+You can also explicitly clear all data types from the default data store with the `clear_cache` instance method.
+The method takes an optional parameter, a plain function that will be called when the async cache clearing operation is finished:

+    def cleared():
+      print('Cache cleared')

+    WKWebView().clear_cache(cleared)

+### Media playback

+Following media playback options are available as WKWebView constructor parameters:

+* `inline_media` - whether HTML5 videos play inline or use the native full-screen controller.
+The default value for iPhone is False and the default value for iPad is True.
+* `airplay_media` - whether AirPlay is allowed.
+The default value is True.
+* `pip_media` - whether HTML5 videos can play picture-in-picture.
+The default value is True.

 ### Other url schemes

 If you try to open a url not natively supported by WKWebView, such as `tel:` for phone numbers, the `webbrowser` module is used to open it.